 What are the top places for Mexico retirement?
-You have a lot of choices – but here is our list of the top 5 places to retire in Mexico in 2018:
+You have a lot of choices – but here is our list of the top 5 places to retire in Mexico:

 - The Mayan Riviera – Caribbean beach living